retirement friendship

 Honesty has no agenda.
 It does not have tactics or play games.
 Simple interactions are not misinterpreted or overthought.

-If you feel like you are getting mixed messages, conflicting actions, or any push/pull or hot/cold from someone, or if your gut just doesn’t feel right when you interact with someone but aren’t sure exactly why, take your time in developing the relationship.
+If you feel like you are getting mixed messages, conflicting actions, or any push/pull or hot/cold from someone, or if your gut doesn’t feel right when interacting with someone but aren’t sure exactly why, take your time developing the relationship.
 Or find something else to do.

 The idea is to understand what it takes to have a secure attachment and model and mirror it.

 Think about what annoys you in other people.
-And then, understand that those are likely the issues you must most work on.
+Then, understand that those are likely the issues you must work on the most.
 We tend to dislike in others what we need to work on ourselves.

 Posted in Retirement and tagged .